-Intermittent fasting is growing in popularity for its purported benefits including improved insulin sensitivity, weight loss, managing hunger cues, and increased fat burning (and this is just the short list).
+Intermittent fasting is growing in popularity for its purported benefits including improved insulin sensitivity, weight loss, managing hunger cues, and increased fat burning (and this is just the shortlist).
 But is it for everyone?
 Is it safe?
 Is it effective over the long term?
 Let’s look at some facts to share with our personal training clients who are looking to embrace fasting as a practice.

 Intermittent fasting (IF) means something different to everyone.
 Think about other dietary approaches to weight loss such as low-carb, high-protein, Ketogenic, etc. Just because an approach has a title doesn’t mean its rules and guidelines are consistent between various schools of thought.